 Paying for long-term care costs

-The costs of long-term care can vary depending on the nature of your situation and how you to want to be cared for.
+The costs of long-term care can vary depending on the nature of your situation and how you want to be cared for.
 For example, you may want to age in-home, but if you didn’t plan for the expenses of an in-home caregiver, moving to a facility may be your only option.
 Asking the right questions about your options now will help you scale your finances for the potential what-ifs.
 When you look at your financial horizon, consider:

 - Purchasing Medicare Advantage plans.
-These supplemental plans give you the same coverage as Medicare (Parts A and B), but offer additional benefits for prescriptions, dental, vision, fitness services, caregiver support and a 24/7 nursing advice line.
+These supplemental plans give you the same coverage as Medicare (Parts A and B) but offer additional benefits for prescriptions, dental, vision, fitness services, caregiver support, and a 24/7 nursing advice line.

 - Considering a reverse mortgage.
 By borrowing money against the value you’ve accumulated in your home, you can have additional income to cover long-term care.
 There are pros and cons to a reverse mortgage: On the one hand, you get to keep the title of your home, but on the other hand, you lose equity.
 You also don’t have to have a stellar credit score to qualify, but someone else remaining in the home after you are gone will have to take on that debt.

 - Downsizing your home.
 While it might be difficult to leave your home, especially if your children and grandchildren grew up there, moving into a smaller home gives you several opportunities to cover care.
-For starters, you’ll have some cash to stash from the sell of your home.
+For starters, you’ll have some cash to stash from the sale of your home.
 In addition, by downsizing, you save money by paying fewer utilities and other bills.